ehjjjj/h8/README.md

 `- If you print new line in josephus() not in print as mentioned in the instruction this will lead to extra line for each print, you may lose points because of it`

 ## print() function (10 points)
 - To test your function we compiled your code with -DJOSEPHUS flag.
-Your print() function with our josephus() solution in pe10.obj2.
+Your print() function with our josephus() solution in pe10.obj2.</br>
-The command used for compiling is :
+The command used for compiling is : </br>
-`gcc -std=c99 -g -Wall -Wshadow --pedantic -Wvla -Werror -DJOSEPHUS pe10.obj2 main.c pe10.c -o pe10`
+`gcc -std=c99 -g -Wall -Wshadow --pedantic -Wvla -Werror -DJOSEPHUS pe10.obj2 main.c pe10.c -o pe10`</br>
-Then run the following command:
+Then run the following command:</br>
-`./pe10 10 2 1 > sptest.txt`
+`./pe10 10 2 1 > sptest.txt`</br>
-- The correct output of this case is in ptest, your answer in sptest.txt, you can `diff` to find the error if there is any.
+- The correct output of this case is in ptest, your answer in sptest.txt, you can `diff` to find the error if there is any.</br>